fideloper/Vaprobash/readme.md

 This will install Node.js `0.10.*`.
 It will also set global NPM items to be installed in ~/npm/bin (/home/vagrant/npm/bin).

+### RVM/Ruby

+This will install Ruby via RVM.
+You can decide which version of ruby via the configuration variable found in the `Vagrantfile`.
+Default is `latest`.

 ### Frameworks and Tooling
 ---